Our Team

 Elizabeth Picherit, administrative program coordinator, LBJ Women's Campaign School

 Elizabeth Picherit received a PhD in English from the University of Texas in 2020, her MA from the University of Wyoming, and her BA from Smith College.
 She grew up in the Rocky Mountains listening to her grandmothers, both lifelong campaign volunteers, talk about politics.
-She has followed in their footsteps as a volunteer for State Representative Cathy Connelly (D), the first openly LGBTQ legislator in Wyoming, for local campaigns in Austin, Texas, and as one of the founding members of the Smith College Disability Alliance.
+She has followed in their footsteps as a volunteer for State Rep. Cathy Connelly (D), the first openly LGBTQ legislator in Wyoming, for local campaigns in Austin, and as one of the founding members of the Smith College Disability Alliance.
 She is proud to be deaf/Hard of Hearing, and she has used her own experiences to create more accessible student policies and course content.
-After over ten years of teaching, Elizabeth now brings her passion for fostering diversity and accessibility to her work as an administrator.
-At the LBJ Women’s Campaign School, she is responsible for overseeing the day-to-day operations of the program, coordinating events and curriculum, assisting with grants and funding, and supporting the amazing women of the WCS.
+After more than years of teaching, Picherit now brings her passion for fostering diversity and accessibility to her work as an administrator.
+She oversees the day-to-day operations of the LBJ Women’s Campaign School, coordinating events and curriculum, assisting with grants and funding, and supporting the amazing women of the WCS.